MachNiph/MachNiph/README.md

 # 💫 About Me:
 A highly motivated and eager student of B.Sc CSIT 8th semester with a passion for learning new technologies.I enjoy developing web applications and currently exploring the world of mobile applications.
-When I'm not coding or studying, I'm usually playing guitar and making music.

 ## 🌐 Socials: